wpilibsuite/frc-docs/source/docs/software/actuators/pwm-controllers.rst

 calibrating the controllers is still recommended.
 In general, the calibration procedure for each controller involves putting the controller into calibration mode then driving the input signal to each extreme, then back to the midpoint.
-Precise details for each controller can be found in the `Using Motor Controllers in Code`_ article..

-For examples on how to use these speed controllers in your code, see :doc:`Using Motor Controllers in Code/Using PWM Speed Controllers
+For examples on how to use these speed controllers in your code, see :doc:`Using Motor Controllers in Code/Using PWM Speed Controllers <using-speed-controllers>`
-<using-speed-controllers>`